tendermint/tendermint/docs/architecture/adr-082-data-companion-push-api.md

-# ADR 082: Data Companion API
+# ADR 082: Data Companion Push API

 ## Changelog

+- 2022-12-18: Renamed proposal to "Data Companion Push API" (@thanethomson)
 - 2022-11-26: Clarify user stories and alternatives, allow for selective publishing of data via the companion API, buffer on disk instead of in memory (@thanethomson)